CookieDonger/guess-that-song/README.md

     templates contains layout.html, which is what I used to create the headers of the webpage. index.html and guess.html have small differences in their links so the user can tell which page they're on, but other than that it's just extending it off of layout.html to write less code.

-venv

-    venv had my virtual environment which was quite the experience to figure out and get working, and even now I'm not sure why some things don't work, but I guess that's how it goes sometimes.